ibinti/ibi-the-watch-cat/README.md

 # ibi-the-watch-cat

-Safety Monitor Watch AI Robot
+An AI robot that observes its surroundings and watches YouTube.

-I'm excited to share my Safety Monitor Watch AI Robot project.
-This project focuses on developing an AI robot using Arduino, Raspberry Pi and AI model trained on Colab.
+The current project is a proof-of-concept prototype for a robot that uses Arduinos, Raspberry Pis, and AI models.

 I'm exploring various aspects of its design and functionality.

-Currently, there is a significant gap between the ideal and the expected.
-The project goal is to minimize it.
+There is a significant gap between the ideal and the expected.
+The goal is to minimize it.

 <div align="center">
   <img src="png/ibi-the-watch-cat-ideal.png" alt="ideal ibi" width="350" style="display: inline-block; margin: 0 15px;">